George Stewart Henry: Background

-Henry was born in Township of King, York County, Ontario, the son of William and Louisa Henry.
+Henry was born in Township of King, York County, Ontario, the son of William and Louisa Henry (née Stewart).

 He attended Upper Canada College for high school and moved on to the University of Toronto, where he received a Bachelor of Arts.
 He earned his LL.B. at Osgoode Hall Law School.
 He also spent a year at the University of Toronto's Ontario Agricultural College in Guelph and decided to become a farmer in East York, Ontario.

 He was a member of York Township Council from 1903 to 1910, was Township reeve from 1906 to 1910, and elected warden of York County in 1909.

 Political career

 He was elected to the Legislative Assembly of Ontario in 1913 as a Conservative in the riding of York East.
 In 1918, he was appointed as Minister of Agriculture.
 In 1920, he ran for the leadership of the provincial Conservatives at that party's first-ever leadership convention but lost to Howard Ferguson who led the party to victory in the subsequent general election.
 From 1923 to 1930, Henry served as Minister of Highways in the Ferguson government and expanded on the highway system that was initiated by the previous government of Ernest C. Drury.
 When Ferguson stepped down in 1930, barely a year into the Great Depression, Henry succeeded him as Conservative Party leader and as Premier of Ontario.
 Henry continued his programme of building roads and extended Ontario's highway system from 670 km to 3888 km.

 Construction of Canada's first four-lane controlled access superhighway, the Toronto to Niagara Falls Queen Elizabeth Way, was the most lasting achievement of the highway program.

 Henry was opposed to government intervention to deal with the economy.
 Aside from building roads, his government did little to alleviate public suffering during the Great Depression, such as unemployment in the cities, or the collapse of prices for farm products in the country.
 Henry's government, like the federal government of RB Bennett, established work camps for jobless men.
-They were established not so much to provide social welfare but rather as social control: to evacuate the potentially-radical element from the cities.
+They were established not so much to provide social welfare but rather as social control: to evacuate the potentially radical element from the cities.
 The work camps also provided a source of labour for the construction of Henry's highway system.

 In the 1934 election, Henry sought a new mandate from the voters in his first election as Premier.
 Some felt that the government had little to offer beyond more road construction, and the Tories were soundly defeated by the Ontario Liberal Party, led by Mitchell Hepburn.
 He became the Leader of the Opposition from 1934 to 1936, when he retired as the Conservative leader.